210215-USF-NET/Events-Presentation-Group/eventsNotes.md

     - `public delegate void EventHandler(object sender, EventArgs e);`
 - if an event uses event data, use the EventHandler<T> delegate
     - `public delegate void EventHandler<TEventArgs>(object sender, TEventArgs e);`
+-   these built-in events are also built-in delegates, meaning a custom delegate does not need to be defined if either of these options meet your programming expectations.

+# passing an event data
+-   .NET includes many built-in event data classes.
+All event data classes end with "EventArgs" - example: SerialDataReceivedEventArgs.
+-   using the EventHandler<TEventArgs> delegate, you can pass a single type to the event for subscribers to manipulate
+-   If you want to pass multiple types to subscribers, you will want to write a custom EventArgs class which contains fields and properties related to the passed data.
+    - example: let's say you want to keep track of a user uploading a file to your system.
+When the user attempts upload, you might have a business logic related method that keeps track of a successful file upload.
+        - You might be keeping track of the file upload date, file type, submission form, success of upload, etc.) all within the event properties and backing fields
+        - When that event fires, some of this information could be presented to the user based on the processed business logic, and the invocation of the onEvent method.
+        - By using an event in this method, you can communicate this data to many different classes rather than working through the data in a more convoluted way.
+Example: some of the data might be sent to the end user UI to notify of successful upload, upload date, etc. while a separate class which manages a different database connection may receive the data to keep track of as well.
+        - In general, this should make data manipulation more scalable.